SAVING NORTHRescuing the Wooden Churches of Northern Russia

 Johnson's directorial debut was for the PBS documentary about the 1977 Van Cliburn Piano Competition, "Contest to Carnegie Hall."
 This award-winning piece ushered subsequent PBS/A&E projects including USA (now Sundance) Festival-winner "Moses Pendleton Presents Moses Pendleton."

-His work with Russian subjects began in 1995 with a 22-part television series produced for Russia's ORT, co-ventured with ABC News-New York.
+His work with Russian subjects began in 1995 with a 22-part television series produced for Russia's Channel One, co-ventured with ABC News-New York.
 His interest in Russia inspired the year 2000 PBS prime-time Cold War television series, "Red Files," which won the International Documentary Association's "Best Limited Series" award.

-Johnson's film, "World Without Waves," premiered at Moscow's International Film Festival in 2006 and won the Santa Fe Film Festival's Milagro Award (best American independent film) that same year.
+Johnson's film, "World Without Waves," premiered at Moscow's International Film Festival in 2006 and won the Santa Fe Film Festival's Milagro Award (best Southwest independent film) that same year.

 Johnson is a past President of the Lone Star Film Festival.
 He serves on the board of San Francisco's TRACK TWO: An Institute for Citizen Diplomacy.
 About Cinematographer Bob Elfstrom